Roll20/roll20-character-sheets/Open Legend Basic by Great Moustache/ReadMe.md

 ### Changelog

 ### 1.7.5 on 2017 January 4th
-* Updated for new calculation of evasion, and evasion's name changed to Resilience
+* Updated for new calculation of evasion, and evasion's name changed to Guard
-	- Resilience = 10 + Agility + Might + Armor + Other
+	- Guard = 10 + Agility + Might + Armor + Other

 ### 1.7.4 on 2016 December 29th
 * Fixed an error in Workerscripts where it was unable to calculate b/c of a void value.